sleepingkiwi/wordpress-docker/readme.md

 # whilst the container is running
 docker exec -it <wordpress-container-name> bash

+# changing permissions example
+# you shouldn't normally have to do this!
 # create missing dirs and give yourself some rights
 mkdir /var/www/html/wp-content/plugins
 mkdir /var/www/html/wp-content/uploads